inpe-cdsr/catalog/README.md

 Environment variables file is named as `./env_files/stac_compose.env` and its variables are:

+- `FLASK_ENV`: which environment the service will run, the only acceptable options are: `development` or `production`;

+- `SERVER_HOST`: which host name the service will run inside the Docker container;

-- `PORT`: which port the server will run inside the Docker container.
+- `SERVER_PORT`: which port the service will run inside the Docker container.

 #### inpe_cdsr_portainer

 `inpe_cdsr_portainer` is a service that runs a [Portainer](https://hub.docker.com/r/portainer/portainer/) Docker image.
-Its settings can be found on its [repository on Docker hub](https://hub.docker.com/r/portainer/portainer/).
+Its settings can be found on its [repository on Docker hub](https://hub.docker.com/r/portainer/portainer/) or [documentation](https://portainer.readthedocs.io/en/1.23.0/index.html).

+Existing volumes:

+- `/data`: a folder where Portainer will persist its data;

+- `/var/run/docker.sock`: path where Portainer will attempt to connect to the local Docker engine.

 #### inpe_cdsr_geoserver

 `inpe_cdsr_geoserver` is a service that runs a [GeoServer](https://hub.docker.com/r/kartoza/geoserver/) Docker image.
 Its settings can be found on its [repository on Docker hub](https://hub.docker.com/r/kartoza/geoserver/).

+Existing volumes:

+- `/opt/geoserver/data_dir`: a folder where GeoServer will persist its data;

+- `/usr/local/tomcat/webapps/geoserver/WEB-INF/web.xml`: GeoServer settings file.

 Extra existing volumes:

-- `/home/data/grids`: a folder where the grids in Shapefile format are saved to be served by Geoserver.
+- `/home/data/grids`: a folder where the grids in Shapefile format are saved to be served by GeoServer.

 Environment variables file is named as `./env_files/geoserver.env` and its variables are described on Geoserver Docker hub on [Run (manual docker commands)](https://hub.docker.com/r/kartoza/geoserver/) section.